How to Write a Nonprofit Press Release | Step-by-Step Guide

 Once you have some coverage, do as much as possible to amplify it.
 If your press release is being covered on radio or TV, tweet about it, post about it, and cross-reference it to your website.
 Tweet directly to relevant journalists and use hashtags.

-A good idea is to have a segmented database of contacts to make this process faster and easier each time.
+You can segment your database to make this process faster and easier each time.

 5. Add to Your Story